CUR Low Rank Approximation of a Matrix at Sublinear Cost: Numerical experiments

 \subsection{Test overview}

-We cover our tests of Primitive, Cynical, and C--A algorithms for CUR LRA of input matrices of classes I, II and III of Section \ref{ststmtrcs}.
+Next we present our tests of Primitive, Cynical, and C--A algorithms for CUR LRA of both synthetic and real world input matrices.
+Our tests have confirmed high efficiency of C-A iterations, performed at sublinear cost, in accordance to and even beyond our formal support.
+Moreover, their power was impressively strong even without using adaptive techniques of \cite{B00,B11}.
+The tests even showed some potentials of computing accurate at sublinear cost the LRAs of matrices of large classes by means of Primitive or Cynical algorithms.

 We have performed the tests in the Graduate Center of the City University of New York by using MATLAB.
-In particular we applied its standard normal distribution function "randn()" in order to generate Gaussian matrices and calculated numerical ranks of the input matrices by using the MATLAB's function "rank(-,1e-6)", which only counts singular values greater than $10^{-6}$.
+In particular we applied its standard normal distribution function ``randn()" to generate Gaussian matrices and calculated $\epsilon$-ranks of matrices for $\epsilon=10^{-6}$ by using the MATLAB's function "rank(-,1e-6)", which only counts singular values greater than $10^{-6}$.

 Our tables display the mean value of the spectral norm of the relative output error over 1000 runs for every class of inputs as well as the standard deviation (std) except where it is indicated otherwise.
 Some numerical experiments were executed with software custom programmed in $C^{++}$ and compiled with LAPACK version 3.6.0 libraries.